brandon-ssd/brandon-ssd.github.io/_pages/about.md

   more_info:

 news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
-blog: true

 ---

-Welcome to my website!
-You'll find my blog posts as well as a personal game development journal.
+#### Welcome to my website!
+I'm a computer science graduate, self-taught game developer, ex-cloud engineer, and Brazilian Jiu Jitsu/Muay Thai practitioner.\
+This website is my journal documenting my game development journey, showing off cool features I made in Godot Engine. \
+Feel free to check out my blog posts and projects to see what I'm working on!